On Symmetric Positive Definite Preconditioners for Multiple Saddle-Point Systems: Applications and Numerical Results

-For the numerical computations, the matrices are obtained using $H^1$-conforming piecewise linear Lagrange finite elements on a triangular mesh approximating the unit disc $\Omega = \{ \mathbf{x} \in \mathbb{R}^n \mid \lVert \mathbf{x} \rVert_2 < 1 \}$.
-The problem data are $\widehat{u}(\mathbf{x}) = 1 - x_1^2 - x_2^2$ and $\bar{u}(\mathbf{x}) = \frac{1}{2}$.
-For easier comparison, we artificially assume for the remaining numerical experiments that the current active set consists of all mesh nodes with distance at most $\frac{1}{2}$ from the origin.
-In Tables \ref{Table4} and \ref{Table5} we report the required preconditioned {\scshape Minres} iterations and CPU times with (approximately applied) preconditioners $\mathcal{P}_D$ and $\mathcal{P}_k$, respectively, as well as DoF's of the problems solved.
-We note that, once again, our new structure of preconditioner $\mathcal{P}_k$ noticeably outperforms the block diagonal preconditioner $\mathcal{P}_D$ in terms of iteration numbers.
+In Tables \ref{Table4} and \ref{Table5} we report the required preconditioned {\scshape Minres} iterations and CPU times with (approximately applied) preconditioners $\mathcal{P}_{D,k}$ and $\mathcal{P}_k$, respectively, as well as DoF's of the problems solved.
+We note that, once again, our new structure of preconditioner $\mathcal{P}_k$ noticeably outperforms the block diagonal preconditioner $\mathcal{P}_{D,k}$ in terms of iteration numbers.
 Further, apart from two problem instances with a very coarse discretization, the CPU time is lower when $\mathcal{P}_k$ is used.
 Indeed for large problems the CPU time is significantly and consistently lower.
 This further justifies the potential utility of this new preconditioner.